apiato/documentation/docs/components/optional-components/service-providers.md

 The highlighted sections showcase service provider registration points:

-- `MainServiceProvider.php` acts as the central registration point for custom service providers specific to a container.
+- `ServiceProvider.php` acts as the central registration point for custom service providers specific to a container.
-- `ShipProvider.php` acts as the central registration point for the Ship (general) service providers.
+- `ShipServiceProvider.php` acts as the central registration point for the Ship (general) service providers.

 ```php
 app